lonkaars/avans-domotica/docs/design.md

 - 16-bit and 32-bit numbers are sent with network (big) endianness.
 - Messages are buffered until complete, so this protocol should be used over unbuffered serial connections only.

+A complete list of commands and the additional data they send is located in the `shared/protocol.h` source file, and is well documented using Doxygen comments.
+The protocol implementation is written in portable C, and is used by both the client and server side to send and receive data.

 # Asynchronous QT Serial port